Gourav-334/Tosbit/4) Algorithms/5) Syntax execution.md

 ## open db db_name;

-- Check if any directory from name db_name exists.
-- If exists:
-    - Acknowledge that it has been opened.
+- Open file `cache\\databases.tosbit` in read mode.
+- Until EOF not reached, read each character:
+    - If 0 encountered, decrypt string in buffer & append it to enc_database variable.
+    - If again zero is encountered, clean the buffer & read string afterwards.
+    - Else just append to intermediate buffer.
+- Match it to the variable database.
-- If it doesn't exist:
+- If it matches, then good.
+Otherwise display error.
-    - Tell that no such database exists.